Mine shutdowns in top US coal region bring new uncertainty

 GILLETTE, Wyo.
 (AP) — At two of the world's biggest coal mines, the finances got so bad that their owner couldn't even get toilet paper on credit.

-Warehouse technician Melissa Worden divvied up what remained of the last case, giving four rolls to each mine and two to the mine supply facility where she worked.
+Warehouse technician Melissa Worden divvied up what remained, giving four rolls to each mine and two to the mine supply facility where she worked.

-Mine owner Blackjewel LLC filed for Chapter 11 bankruptcy protection on July 1.
-Worden at first figured the accounts would get settled quickly and vendors of everything from copy paper to parts for house-sized dump trucks would soon be back to doing normal business with the mines.
+Then mine owner Blackjewel LLC filed for Chapter 11 bankruptcy protection on July 1.
+Worden figured the accounts would get settled quickly.

 "The consensus was: In 30 days, we'll look back on this, and we made it through, and we'll be up and running, and it's a fresh start," Worden said.

-What happened instead has shaken the top coal-producing region in the United States like a charge of mining explosive.
+What happened instead has shaken the top coal-producing region in the United States.
 Blackjewel furloughed most of its Wyoming employees and shut down Eagle Butte and Belle Ayr mines, the first idled by hardship since coal mining in the Powder River Basin exploded in the 1970s.

 It's a big hit to the region straddling northeastern Wyoming and southeastern Montana, where coal has quietly supported the economies of both states for decades and fuels a shrinking number of power plants in 28 states.